plyycajk/exploratory-data-analysis---customer-loans-in-finance/README.md

 ### analysis.ipynb

 Final visualisations and insights into the dataset once it had been extracted and transformed.
+This file details the findings after interrogating the dataset

 ### db_utils.py